Technical 3D Animation

 A visual theme, professionally called mise-en-scène, refers to a single scene you’ll going to show.
 Just like songs or stories have topics, the video should have one big topic around which revolves its concept.

-Think about what should be inside a frame.
+Therefore, think carefully about what should be inside a frame.
 Is it only the product?
 Is it the surroundings in which you can find the product when in use?
 These questions will make it easier for the animator to know what will be the base for the video.

 Start with a Bang

 Every great story starts with a bang.
 In other words, you have to engage the viewer in the first few seconds of the video.
-Now, as you’re probably not an expert in technical animation, it will be complicated to come up with a scene that will pull the future customer into the story.
+Now, as you’re probably not an expert in technical 3D product animation, it will be complicated to come up with a scene that will pull the future customer into the story.

 Luckily, a little bit of creativity and brainstorming from you and our animators can do wonders.
 Let’s say you sell a box packaging machine.
 If there’s the box displayed in the first scene, it’s the old way of presenting a product.
 What we have to come up with is an unexpected frame composition and go from there.
 In literature, they call it In medias res, or into the middle of things, where you plunge into the main idea and start explaining it afterward.